Email & communications policy template

 Personal use

-Guidelines for occasional personal email use at work.
+Guidelines for occasional, reasonable personal email use.

 Confidentiality requirements